 - Berserk Button: Treat her creations well.
 If you don't...

-- Tomboy and Girly Girl: The girly girl with Mora's tomboy.
+- Tomboy and Girly Girl: The girly girl to Mora's tomboy.

 - Beta Couple: With Keith.

 - Tiny Guy, Huge Girl: She stands head and shoulders over Keith.
-Of course, she's taller then most guys on the ship in general.
+Of course, she's taller than most guys on the ship in general.

 - Tomboy and Girly Girl: The tomboy with Nina's girly girl.

 - Wrench Wench: Nina's the programmer and designer, but she's the one who actually builds and repairs the tech.

 An Anaheim Electronics engineer who came with Nina to drop off the Gundams.
 In reality he's a Zeon spy who helps Gato steal them.

 - Consummate Liar: Nick manages to be a fairly skilled liar, in part because he can put on a really friendly façade.
 He's only discovered because of a document that Burning found when Nick ran into Kou.

 - He Knows Too Much: Played With.
 When Nick's cover is blown and he flees the Albion, Kimberlite base ignores his calls for help because they don't want to give away their position.
 That said, Nick doesn't actually know where the base is, but he has a general idea and as such they consider him a liability who would lead the Feds into their area.
 When he gets too close, they try to shoot him down so they won't be given away but he survives.